-(1) INCIDENT RESPONSE TRAINING | SIMULATED EVENTS
+- (1) INCIDENT RESPONSE TRAINING | SIMULATED EVENTS

-The organization incorporates simulated events into incident response training to facilitate effective response by personnel in crisis situations.
+The organization incorporates simulated events into incident response training to facilitate effective response by personnel in crisis situations. - (2) [Withdrawn: Not applicable to COV]

 IR-3 INCIDENT RESPONSE TESTING AND EXERCISES

 Control: The organization tests the incident response capability for the information system on an annual basis or more frequently if required to address an environmental change using organization-defined tests to determine the incident response effectiveness and documents the results.